UtkarshJi/ToDo-App/todo-app-frontend/README.md

 A simple and modern full-stack ToDo list application built using **React (Vite)** for the frontend and **Spring Boot** for the backend, with PostgreSQL as the database.

+#THIS PROJECT IS UNDER WORK.
+#FEEL FREE TO CONTRIBUTE

 ## 🚀 Features

 - Add, view, and delete tasks